dgentil13/doghero-test/README.md

 2. Using the terminal, inside the project folder, for both client and server, run npm i to install all dependencies.
 `npm i`

+2. Using another instance of the terminal, run:
+`service mongod start`
+`mongo`

+If you don't have MongoDB installed: ( https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/ )

 3. Still inside the project folder, for both client and server, run npm start to build the project.
 `npm start`

 # Technologies Used
 * Node.js